selevit/php_session_migrator/README.md

 php migrator.php --from=files --to=memcache
 ```

-Migrate from memcache to files:
+Migrate from memcache to reids:

 ```
 php migrator.php --from=memcache --to=files